AdityaAtulTewari/CS429HPrep/README.md

 ### Windows
 You will want Bash on Windows.
-Then follow the steps for linux.
+Then follow the steps for Linux.
 [Link to Horid Resource](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/?fbclid=IwAR2ltW-hzfWSqZbuTM7t4oi5NqVB_kPJ3rKvhN674vyIgw6TlgtqoDtU52A)

 ### Linux